amytakeuchi/Practical-Time-Series-Analysis/White Noise.md

 ## What is White Noise?
 White noise is a random signal that has equal intensity at different frequencies, giving it a constant power spectral density.
 <br />
+In simpler terms, it's a sequence of uncorrelated random variables with zero mean and constant variance.